Meet our Doctors and Staff

 My husband and I have 2 children.
 We had to say goodbye to our Great Dane, Caiya.
 She is still greatly missed since she was part of our lives for 12 1/2 years.
 Our house was a little too quiet, and so we adopted a Terrier mix that was healing from a broken leg.
 Toby has been a good addition to our household.
 He is an active pup and keeps us on our toes.
 He loves to play and pretend to hunt the birds outside.

 For as long as I can remember being a veterinarian has always been my dream.
 I worked hard and after pursuing my undergraduate degree at UNI, I accomplished my goals and received my veterinary degree from ISU College of Veterinary Medicine in 2011.
-Since then I have been practicing small animal medicine in the Cedar Valley and I am excited to join the wonderful team at Taylor Veterinary Hospital.
+Since then I have been practicing small animal medicine in the Cedar Valley and I am excited to be a part of the wonderful team at Taylor Veterinary Hospital.
+I recently became certified in the Human/Animal Bond.
 I am dedicated to helping my patients get the best care available and always going the extra mile.
 When not working, I am usually home enjoying quality time with my husband and two daughters.

 KariReceptionist and Social Media since 2018

 We have had SO many pets through the years, from cats & dogs to chicken, rabbits, horses & goats!
 We currently have THE sweetest Basset Hound named Diesel, a spunky Belgium Shepherd Malinois Mix named Kota, Maximus, our lovable bulldozer of an Olde English Bulldog, Miss Vicious (or “Cat” as my daughter insists is her real name), a corn snake named Jasper, a bearded dragon named Saphira and our 3 horses, Codi, Gypsy & Sage.